mobilipia/explorer/README.md

 `--port` is a port for Node.JS app.

-`--api-root` is a root URL of Vega node public API.
+`--api-root` is a root URL of vega node public API.

 ## Build a static html pages

-CORS headers must be setted up in Vega node configuration to use the application as static html pages.
+CORS headers must be setted up in vega node configuration to use the application as static html pages.
-See `allow_origin` parameter in [Vega docs](https://Vega.com/doc/architecture/configuration/#api).
+See `allow_origin` parameter in [vega docs](https://vega.com/doc/architecture/configuration/#api).

 Build sources: